breastmed/breastmed/content/thank-you-geahehioi8w.md

       to send to your loved one by right clicking/long tapping and choosing to save.

       They will be able to book on the website as normal under "Redeem Gift Voucher".
+Personalised gift vouchers can be emailed upon request to contact@breastmed.co.uk.

       ![Gift voucher](/i/20230904_211451_0000.png)